Born Under a Bad Sign

-Born Under a Bad Sign is the second compilation album by American blues musician Albert King, released in August 1967 by Stax Records.
+Born Under a Bad Sign is the second studio album by American blues musician Albert King, released in August 1967 by Stax Records.
 It features eleven electric blues songs that were recorded from March 1966 to June 1967, throughout five different sessions.
-King played with two in-house bands: Booker T. & the M.G.'s and the Memphis Horns.
+King played with Booker T. & the M.G.'s and the Memphis Horns for these recording sessions.
 Although the album failed to reach any music chart, it did receive positive reviews from music critics and is often cited as one of the greatest blues albums ever made.
 Born Under a Bad Sign influenced many guitarists, including Eric Clapton, Mike Bloomfield, Jimi Hendrix, and Stevie Ray Vaughan.
 Born Under a Bad Sign has been recognized by several music institutions, and has been inducted into the Blues Foundation Hall of Fame, the Grammy Hall of Fame, and the National Recording Registry.

 Recording and music

 In 1966, King signed with the Memphis-based label Stax Records.
 The 43-year-old musician had already recorded music for other labels, but outside of his 1961 song "Don't Throw Your Love on Me So Strong", he had yet to find any commercial success.
-Throughout five sessions from March 1966 to June 1967, King recorded several songs at Stax Studios with two in-house bands: Booker T. & the M.G.'s and the Memphis Horns.
+Throughout five sessions from March 1966 to June 1967, King recorded several songs at Stax Studios with the in-house band Booker T. & the M.G.'s with the Memphis Horns.
 Although Jim Stewart is credited as the producer, trumpeter Wayne Jackson said Steve Cropper and Al Jackson Jr. ran the recording sessions.
 Many of the songs recorded during these sessions were released as singles, and in August 1967, the singles were compiled and released as King's debut album with Stax, titled Born Under a Bad Sign.

 Born Under a Bad Sign is an electric blues album, with influences of soul and funk.
 The album's music comprises simple chord progressions, which Jackson noted was due to inexperience.
 "We didn't know how to play it any better!" said Jackson.
 King played primarily on the three highest guitar strings and only used a select few phrases throughout the album.
 In the liner notes for the 2002 reissue of Born Under a Bad Sign, critic Michael Point wrote how King was able to distinguish his guitar play despite only using a few phrases: "His simple but subtle reconfigurations were accomplished through inflections, emphasis, and timing, not via sprinting through scales."

-The sharp guitar sound heard throughout the album can be partially attributed to King's unorthodox style of play.
+The sharp guitar sound heard throughout the album can be partially attributed to King's unorthodox style of playing.
 King was left-handed, but chose to play a right-handed Gibson Flying V and not restring it.
 King pulled strings from above instead of pushing from below, the standard string bending technique.
 As a result, he was able to bend several strings simultaneously, which allowed for multi-timbral phrasing.
 When asked about King's style of play, Jackson said: "Albert's guitar was always out of tune with everything else, but he was such a strong man he would just bend the notes back in!"